ama-gio/daylite/README.md

 <p>5.
 PCA_LinRegress_ANN.ipynb = Data analysis and Machine Learning</p>
 <p>6.
 Hops_DaylightPrediction.ipynb = runs flask ngrok for the machine learning model predications in grasshopper.</p>
 <p>7. hops.gh = Using the grasshopper hops server and flask ngrok, the machine learning model can be brought back into grasshopper and tested on new models.</p>
-<p>The rest of the folders are copied from https://github.com/mcneel/compute.rhino3d.appserver for deploying the web application.
-See the src>files for the grasshopper file and src>examples for the html and js</p>
+<p>The rest of the folders are copied from https://github.com/mcneel/compute.rhino3d.appserver for deploying the web application. </p>
+<p>See the folders src>files for the grasshopper file, and src>examples for the html and javascript files.</p>

 ## author
 <p>Amanda Gioia</p>